abbasudo/laravel-purity/docs/js-examples/filter.md

 ```

 ##### Laravel Example

-Add filters to your query manually by passing an array of filters to the `filter()` method.
+Implement the same filter manually by passing an array of filters to the `filter()` method.

 ```php
 $params = [
     'filters' => [